 His 1949 work The Hero with a Thousand Faces details the archetypal ‘hero’s quest’ story, a so-called ‘monomyth’ at the heart of mythological tales and legends.
 It is one told often, from the Epic of Gilgamesh to Beowulf.

-George Lucas himself credited Joseph Campbell’s theory of mythology as an influence on his Star Wars.
+George Lucas credits Joseph Campbell’s theory of mythology as an influence on his Star Wars.
 The principles of the story that Campbell discovered remain as relevant as ever.

 7. Add Meaning to Your Fantasy Novel

-In all this talk of character, plot, and world, don’t forget about the message.
-Your book should have a core, motivating question or philosophical idea that it wants to communicate or raise for consideration.
+Remember the message in all this talk of character, plot, and world.
+Your book should have a core, motivating question or philosophical idea it wants to communicate or raise for consideration.

 What has driven you to write your story?
 What inner psychological dilemma, or existential quandary, compelled you to set your fingers to the keypad in the first place?

-One might say, for example, that the following core themes or meanings are at the heart of the following works.
+One might say that the following core themes or meanings are at the heart of the following works.

 Harry Potter